carlo-monti/Sx4/readme.md

 ## Modules

 A module is a patch that generates notes (such a melody or a chord sequence) or that generates sound.
-This project, so far, consist of the following modules:

-* **melodic_seq**: is a melodic sequence generator.
-It can generate a random sequence of (max) 32 steps that can be varied througout the performance.

-* **chords_seq**: is a chord sequence generator.
-It can generate a chord sequence of (max) 8 bars, add pattern and traspositions.

-* **brds_synth**: is a polyphonic subtractive synth based on the Mutable Instruments Beards oscillator and on the Rings resonator.

-* **fm_synth**: is a polyphonic phase modulation synth: a clone of the DX7.

-* **drum_machine**: is a 4 tracks sample based drum machine with a Kaoss Pad style xy effect.

-* **quad_effects**: is a fx chain that includes: chorus, phaser, flanger, delays, granulator (M.I.
-Clouds) and reverbs.

 Each module should have a **[main_connection]** object connected to its inlet.
 This sets the ID and the OSC name of the module.
 It also allow the module to receive the messages that are sent via the **[s to_all]** object: this messages are:

 * **bang_bpm**: a number representing the midi_clock period of the main clock (24 ppqn).
 It acts also as a midi_clock pulse.